Reporter TV

-Reporter TV is an Indian Malayalam-language free-to-air news channel currently operated by Reporter News Network owned by Reporter Broadcasting Company, based at Kochi.
-The channel was launched on 13 May 2011 with M. V. Nikesh Kumar, a popular media person in Kerala, as the CEO of Reporter TV.
+Reporter TV or Reporter Live is an Indian Malayalam-language free-to-air news channel currently operated by Reporter News Network owned by Reporter Broadcasting Company, based at Kochi.
+The news channel was launched on 13 May 2011 with M. V. Nikesh Kumar, a popular media person in Kerala, as the CEO of the channel.

 Anil Ayroor joined the Reporter Broadcasting Company as president in 2023.
-It is the flagship channel of Reporter Broadcasting Company.
+It is the flagship news channel of Reporter Broadcasting Company.
 The channel underwent a brand revamp on 1 July 2023.
+Anil Ayroor left the channel to start a new venture - Big TV 24x7 Malayalam.